 \subsection{A Hierarchical Taxonomy for Data Agents}

 The challenges currently facing data agents are not unprecedented.
-A similar situation was previously encountered by the driving-automation community, which contended with the widespread and often imprecise use of the term ``self-driving''.
-This single label conflated fundamentally different capabilities, ranging from driver assistance to efforts towards higher autonomy.
-To tackle this, the Society of Automotive Engineers (SAE) introduced the J3016 standard~\cite{SAE-J3016}, a six-level taxonomy.
-By explicitly allocating responsibility between human and machine across Levels 0 to 5, SAE J3016 has established a common language for users, manufacturers, engineers, regulators, and insurers to assess capabilities, limitations, and liability~\cite{ramos2023automated}.
-Such a shared framework has proven effective in grounding public discourse, clarifying accountability, and guiding engineering roadmaps.
+The driving-automation community had faced a similar issue with the term ``self-driving'', which conflated capabilities ranging from driver assistance to high autonomy.
+To resolve this, the Society of Automotive Engineers (SAE) introduced the J3016 standard~\cite{SAE-J3016}, a six-level taxonomy.
+By explicitly allocating responsibility between human and machine, SAE J3016 has established a common language for users, manufacturers, engineers, regulators, and insurers to assess capabilities, limitations, and liability~\cite{ramos2023automated}, which has proven effective in grounding public discourse, clarifying accountability, and guiding engineering roadmaps.

-The precedent set by the driving automation field offers an illuminative path forward.
+The precedent offers an illuminative path forward.